-- Individuals 18 years or older, who received a primary series of an FDA-approved or FDA authorized mRNA vaccine at least 28 days prior, may receive a 3rd dose of EITHER the Pfizer or Moderna vaccine. - Individuals 12 years or older, who received a primary series of an FDA-approved or FDA authorized mRNA vaccine at least 28 days prior, may receive a 3rd dose of ONLY the Pfizer vaccine. - Individuals 12 years or older, who received a primary series of a non-FDA authorized or approved COVID-19 vaccine at least 28 days prior, may receive a 3rd dose of ONLY the Pfizer vaccine - In such situations, people who are moderately and severely immunocompromised and are 18 years or older may receive a total of four COVID-19 vaccine doses (i.e., 2 primary vaccine doses, 1 dose at 28 days due to immunocompromising condition, and 1 dose at 6 months as a booster). - Individuals <18 years of age are not eligible for booster doses at this time.
+- Individuals 18 years or older, who received a primary series of an FDA-approved or FDA authorized mRNA vaccine at least 28 days prior, may receive a 3rd dose of EITHER the Pfizer or Moderna vaccine - Individuals 12 years or older, who received a primary series of an FDA-approved or FDA authorized mRNA vaccine at least 28 days prior, may receive a 3rd dose of ONLY the Pfizer vaccine. - Individuals 12 years or older, who received a primary series of a non-FDA authorized or approved COVID-191 vaccine at least 28 days prior, may receive a 3rd dose of ONLY the Pfizer vaccine. - In such situations, people who are moderately and severely immunocompromised and are 18 years or older may receive a total of four COVID-19 vaccine doses (i.e., 2 primary vaccine doses, 1 dose at 28 days due to immunocompromising condition, and 1 dose at 6 months as a booster). - Individuals who received an additional dose (third dose) due to a moderately to severely immunocompromising condition can get a booster dose 6 months after their 3rd dose if they are 18 years of age older.
+Currently, there is no 4th dose recommended for moderately to severely immunocompromised people under the age of 18.